-The energy spectrum exhibits a distinct narrow peak at the forcing wavenumber $k_{f}$, which lies close to the dissipative scale.
+The energy spectrum exhibits a distinct peak at the forcing wavenumber $k_{f}$, which lies close to the dissipative scale.
 A clear scaling behavior is observed in the intermediate range $k\in\left(10,65\right),$ between the driving scale $2\pi/k_{f}$ and the largest system scale $L$; see Figure \ref{fig:driven_turb_Ek_v}.
-Based on the growth of the total kinetic energy and the energy spectrum (see Figure \ref{fig:driven_turb_mean_total_Ek} and Figure \ref{fig:driven_turb_Ek_v}), a time average of the fitted scaling exponents is taken over $v=4000$ to $v=10000$, yielding an energy spectrum scaling of
+Based on the growth of the total kinetic energy and the energy spectrum (see Figure \ref{fig:driven_turb_mean_total_Ek} and Figure \ref{fig:driven_turb_Ek_v}), a time average of the fitted scaling exponents is taken over $v=4000$ to $v=10000$, yielding an energy spectrum scaling as

-As shown in Figure \ref{fig:driven_scaling_powers_v=00003D4e3_1e4}, the fitted scaling power fluctuates around a constant level in the range of $k\in(10, 65)$ at late times.
-And those exponents are smaller than $-5/3$, which is also observed in \citep{HolographicTurbulenceRandom2024a}.
+As shown in Figure \ref{fig:driven_scaling_powers_v=00003D4e3_1e4}, the fitted scaling power fluctuates around a constant level in the range $k\in(10, 65)$ at late times and those exponents are smaller than $-5/3$.

-Such a deviation from the well-known Kolmogorov's $k^{-5/3}$ scaling is to be expected.
+Such a deviation from the well-known Kolmogorov $k^{-5/3}$ scaling is to be expected.
 The form of the external force \eqref{eq:bdry_fluid_EOM} indicates that the fluid is not driven in an incompressible way.
 Therefore, although the fluid is non-relativistic, it is not incompressible.
-By decomposing the fluid velocity into the solenoidal (incompressible) and irrational (compressible) components
+By decomposing the fluid velocity into the solenoidal (incompressible) and irrotational (compressible) components

 we find that the compressible component of the kinetic energy dominates; see a representative profile in Figure \ref{fig:driven_profiles_of_com_incomp_EKs}.
-A time averaged fitting power law from $v=4000$ to $v=10000$ yields
+A time-averaged power-law fit from $v=4000$ to $v=10000$ yields